entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 287. Clack JA (2002) Gaining Ground: The Origin and Evolution of Tetrapods (Indiana Univ, Bloomington).

-288. Hampe O, Johnson GD, Turner S (2006) Dicentrodus (Chondrichthyes: Xenacanthida) from the Early Carboniferous (Viséan: upper St Louis Formation) of Iowa, USA.
+288. Hampe O, Johnson GD, Turner S (2006) Dicentrodus (Chondrichthyes: Xenacanthida) from the Early Carboniferous (Visean: upper St Louis Formation) of Iowa, USA.
 Geol Mag 143:545-549.

 289. Lowney KA (1980) Certain Bear Gulch (Namurian A, Montana) Actinopterygii (Osteichthyes) and a reevaluation of the evolution of the Paleozoic actinopterygians.
 PhD thesis (New York Univ).